thegetty/bronze-guidelines/content/intro.md

 -   clay {% def "piece molding" %}.

-The third consists of carving the negative form directly into a refractory mold material, as is used in:
+The third consists of carving the negative form directly into a refractory mold material, as is used for:

 -   stone mold casts;

 -   cuttlefish casts;

--   loess piece-mold casts (for example to add certain decorative elements in Chinese bronze vessels);
+-   loess piece mold casts (for example to add certain decorative elements in Chinese bronze vessels);

 -   sand casts (also to create the casting channels).